 EventsRegisterTest, that is specifically designed to

 test this function by ensuring the possible race condition always

 fetch_initial_state_datato get the current state.

 - Call a state change function that issues an event,

 do_change_full_name, and capture any events that are generated.

-apply_events(state, events), and compare the result to calling
+apply_events(state, events), and compare the resulting “hybrid state” to what one would get from calling

 apply_events code is correct if those two results are identical.